Bengali TV actress claims to have received rape threats on social media | ExBulletin

 Bengali TV actress claims to have received rape threats on social media

-Bengali TV actor Pratyusha Paul claimed on Saturday that strangers threatened her with rape on social media and posted some transformed images of her on porn sites, damaging her image.
+Calcutta, Jul 10 (PTI) Bengali TV actor Pratyusha Paul said on Saturday that strangers threatened her with rape on social media and posted pictures of her on pornographic sites, damaging her image.

 She has filed a cyber complaint and an investigation is underway, but none have yet been arrested, police said.

 When contacted, Paul said, “It’s been happening to me for a year.
-At first I ignored the threats, but recently it got out of hand and I complained to the police.
+I initially ignored the threats, but recently it got out of hand and I complained to the police.
+The person (s) continue to change accounts. when I block them and threaten to rape myself. ”

 Sources